A farm limited liability company must file an annual report with the Secretary of State:

 - Six months after the report is due, the company will be involuntarily terminated or, in the case of an out-of-state company, the company’s authority will be revoked.

 Annual report fees:

-- May occur within one year after the revocation date.
+- May occur within one year after the termination or revocation.

-- After the one-year reinstatement period following the revocation, reinstatement can only occur by a court order obtained from North Dakota's Burleigh County Court filed with the Secretary of State.
-The court order must be accompanied by the most recent past-due annual report, filing and penalty fees for all past-due annual reports, and the reinstatement fee.
+- After the one-year reinstatement period following the involuntary termination or revocation, reinstatement can only occur by a court order obtained from North Dakota's Burleigh County Court filed with the Secretary of State.
+The court order must be accompanied by the most recent past-due annual report, registered agent statement of change, and appropriate fees.